dhodvogner/steam-client-run-game/README.md

 5. Launch the game from the Unreal Editor as described [here](https://docs.unrealengine.com/5.2/en-US/steam-deck-quick-start-in-unreal-engine/)
 6. **When you launch a game for the first time, it won't work.** You need to navigate on your Deck to Steam -> Library -> Non-Steam Games and launch the game from there.
 This will register the new appid in the `screenshots.vdf` file.
 After that, you can launch the game from the Unreal Editor.

-## Known issues
+## 🪲 Known issues

-- It seems like the Steam Overlay is not working, if you launch the game while the Deck is in Desktop mode.
-(I'm not sure if this is an issue with the script or with the Deck itself)
+### No appid in the screenshots.vdf file on the first launch

+When launching the game at the first time from the editor, the `screenshots.vdf` won't be updated with the appid.
+After you launch the shortcut from the Non-Steam Games section on the Deck, the `screenshots.vdf` will be updated and you can launch the game from the editor.

+Ideas on how to fix this:
+- Force steam somehow to refresh that file?
+- Try to generate the appid from the game's name? (https://gaming.stackexchange.com/questions/386882/how-do-i-find-the-appid-for-a-non-steam-game-on-steam)

-- If the game was previously installed on the Deck, but then it was removed, the previous appid stays in the `screenshots.vdf` and the script tries to launch the wrong game.
-(Might need to collect all appids from the `screenshots.vdf` file and try to launch the game with each of them OR try to find a way to validate the appid)
+### If the game was previously installed on the Deck, but then it was removed, the previous appid stays in the screenshots.vdf file

-- No app in the `screenshots.vdf` file on the first ever launch :( (Can we force steam somwhow to refresh that file?)
+You can manually remove the entry from the file.
+The file is located in `/home/deck/.steam/steam/userdata/<your steam id>/760/screenshots.vdf`

+Ideas on how to fix this:
+- Collect all appids from the `screenshots.vdf` file and try to launch the game with each of them
+- Try to find a way to validate the appid

+### Steam Overlay is not working, if you launch the game while the Deck is in Desktop mode

+I'm not sure if this is an issue with the script or not.

-## Contributing
+## 🤝 Contributing

 Any help is appreciated.
 Feel free to open a pull request or an issue.